The nm-connection-editor command on Linux

 Connect automatically with priority

-If you have multiple wi-fi networks at the home or office, you can create multiple connections for that location.
 If you have multiple connections for a single location, you can use the priority option to decide the order in which NetworkManager should use the connections.
+NetworkManager first selects the connection with the highest priority.
+If that connection is unavailable, it selects the second highest priority connection, and so on.

 In the LAB environment, we don't need to configure this option.
 Uncheck this option.